facebook/react-native-website/docs/toastandroid.md

 ToastAndroid.show('A pikachu appeared nearby !', ToastAndroid.SHORT);
 ToastAndroid.showWithGravity(
-  'All Your Base Are Belong To Us', ToastAndroid.SHORT,
+  'All Your Bases Belong To Us',
+  ToastAndroid.SHORT,
   ToastAndroid.CENTER,
 );